Peacock is a video streaming service from NBCUniversal that launched in July 2020.

 - Android and Apple mobile and tablet devices

 - Windows and Mac operated computers

 You can find the latest information on compatible devices for Peacock here.

 What TV Series and Movies Are on Peacock?

-With the extensive library of NBC television programming and Universal films at the service’s disposal, there should be an exciting list of popular content available via Peacock.
+With the extensive library of NBC television programming and Universal films at the service’s disposal, there is an exciting list of popular content available via Peacock.

-Here’s a look at some of the television content that is slated to be a part of Peacock’s offerings:
+Here’s a look at some of the television content that is part of Peacock’s offerings:

 - The Office